Krishnaganth22/Industrial-Copper-Modeling/README.md

 # Copper Industrial Dataset Analysis and Prediction
 This repository contains code for data cleaning, analysis, and prediction using the Copper Industrial Dataset.
 The dataset includes information on various copper products, their quantities, and related selling prices.
 The analysis includes data preprocessing, outlier handling, feature transformation, and machine learning modeling for regression and classification tasks.

-Table of Contents
+Table of Contents,
-Project Overview
+Project Overview,
-Requirements
+Requirements,
-Data Cleaning and Preprocessing
+Data Cleaning and Preprocessing,
-Exploratory Data Analysis
+Exploratory Data Analysis,
-Machine Learning Models
+Machine Learning Models,
-Decision Tree Regressor
+Decision Tree Regressor,
-Decision Tree Classifier
+Decision Tree Classifier,
-Usage
+Usage.

 # Project Overview:
 The goal of this project is to: